Skip to content

 Gone, But Not Forgotten:

-A Lakeview neighborhood institution for decades, Charlie's Deli, as it was more commonly called, served up real, New York deli-style fare made right in front of you.
+A Lakeview neighborhood institution for decades was Charlie's New York Delicatessen.
+Charlie's Deli, as it was more commonly called, served up real, New York deli-style fare made right in front of you.
 Or at least what you could see through the deli cases that separated the dining area from the galley kitchen.
 An outlier in a town full of po-boy shops, Charlie's was the destination for fans of real pastrami and corned beef piled high on good Jewish rye.

-Behind the counter, high on the wall, was a chalkboard style menu listing, in addition to regular offerings like pastrami, turkey and Reuben sandwiches, specialties such as the "Wolfie" or the "Moon".
+Behind the counter, high on the wall, was a chalkboard style menu listing.
+In addition to regular offerings like pastrami, turkey and Reuben sandwiches, there were specialties such as the "Wolfie" or the "Moon".
 Both were overstuffed combinations of meats and cheese, the latter named for former New Orleans mayor Moon Landrieu.

 The typical sandwich construction went something along these lines: A generous portion of meat (or meats) for a sandwich, thinly sliced, of course, was piled high on a paper plate and topped with sliced Swiss cheese.
 This amalgamation would then be placed in a drawer-style steamer to gently heat the meat and melt the cheese.
 A few pumps of the handle on the front and, voila!
 This would all then be transferred to authentic deli rye bread slices for further amendment with Russian dressing, slaw, sauerkraut or the like.